 Positive psychology has been proving it for years – positive emotions foster creativity, increase focus and attention, make it easier to process information, boost resilience, foster optimism, improve cognitive abilities and broaden critical thinking skills.

 Barbara Fredrickson, the positive psychology researcher, suggests that positive emotions can build your kid’s physical, intellectual, psychological, and social resources.
 They also act as a buffer during difficult times.
-There are many simple ways to make your child feel good about himself, beginning with play which has an impact on your child’s social, intellectual, and psychological outcomes.
+There are many simple ways to make your child feel good about themselves, beginning with play which has an impact on their social, intellectual, and psychological outcomes.

 - Be your child’s emotions coach